CharlieSIGMA/LADX-Disassembly-batteryless/README.md

 - Adds batteryless ROM outputs for all supported revisions as `*-batteryless.gbc`
 - Pads batteryless ROMs to 2 MB
-- Stores save data starting at physical ROM offset `0x110000`
+- Stores save data starting at physical ROM offset `0x110000` at the first half of rom bank (for FlashGBX save dumping and injecting on batteryless carts)
 - Adds `make all-batteryless` for build + checksum verification
 - Adds `ladx-batteryless.md5` for expected batteryless ROM hashes